-The RSCP with UE Rx-Tx time difference measurement fulfils RSCP with UE Rx-Tx measurement accuracy specified in clause 10.1.Z1.2 for both Cell 1 and Cell 2.
+The DL RSCP with UE Rx-Tx time difference measurement fulfils DL RSCP with UE Rx-Tx measurement accuracy specified in clause 10.1.Z1.2 for both Cell 1 and Cell 2.

+The UE shall also pass the applicable UE Rx-Tx time difference measurement accuracy test, i.e. the test in clause A.6.7.15.1 for single PFL, clause A.6.7.15.2 for reduced number of samples for single PFL or clause A.6.7.15.3 with RxTx TEG, respectively.

 The above revisions are included in the accompanying CR [5].

 Agree the changes in R4-2416436 related to additions on the verification of the legacy measurement accuracy in case of CPP.